-Aside from its mechanics, the impact of what dialysis cannot do is far more difficult to grasp.
-For example, most patients don't realize dialysis is incapable of removing all the body's toxins, replenishing essential hormones or replacing active vitamins.
+Most patients don't realize dialysis is incapable of removing all the body's toxins, replenishing essential hormones or replacing active vitamins.
 They are rarely told those sacred functions are an "inside job," managed exclusively by healthy human kidneys.

-Without this understanding, patients can be easily swayed to disregard transplant considerations until after starting dialysis.
+Without this understanding, patients can be easily swayed to disregard transplant opportunities until they've started dialysis.

-These facts deserve more than a quick "gloss-over."
-Similarly, the consequences of what the patient will face if they delay transplant goals until after starting dialysis must be underscored.
-Very few patients realize that postponing transplant considerations could lead to less favorable outcomes. jeopardize candidacy, and even shorten their lifespan.
-Patients deserve to know the untethered truths about their best options and encouraged to secure their best outcome.
+Very few patients realize the consequences of postponing transplant could lead to less favorable outcomes.
+It can also jeopardize candidacy, and even shorten their lifespan.

+ESRD patients deserve to know the untethered truths about their options and be encouraged to secure their best quality of life.

-Alarming statistics must also be better known in order to make informed decisions based on realistic comparisons.
-Sharing information about dialysis associated infection risks and the propensity for lifethreatening comorbidities must not be left behind.
-Likewise, statistics matter.
-Informing patients that 20% of the 100,000 ESRD patients who begin dialysis each year are expected to die within their first year and 50% are likely to die within 5 years, are prime examples.2
+Alarming statistics about dialysis associated infections and life-threatening comorbidities must also be better known to help patients make more informed decisions.

+Statistics matter too.
+Informing patients that 20% of the 100,000 ESRD patients who begin dialysis each year are expected to die within their first year-and 50% are likely to die within 5 years, are prime examples of what patients need to know before saying yes to dialysis.2